adobe/helix-shared/CONFIGURATION.md

 >      - to avoid conflicts
 >      - to prevent people from forging the X-Strain cookie and getting access to development- or staging-only strains.

-A deployment that does not affect any strains will have a non-zero exit code, so that it can fail in CI.
+- A deployment that does not affect any strains will have a non-zero exit code, so that it can fail in CI.

-## Discussion: files

-> Notes from the 4/2018 hackathon:

-- we will have **one** config helix-config.yaml
-- it will create a canonical `effective-helix-config.yaml` which contains comments for the source of all values
-- the effective file will/must not be checked into git

-## Discussion: No implicit defaults

-I have a hard time reconciling the requirement

-> - the ability to start developing without any configuration file at all

-which points at defaults and "magic" values with the kind of predictability and rigidity we need for requirements like

-> - the assurance that none of the above will break a published site
-> - the ability to do all of the above in a fully automated fashion on a CI system (e.g. generate and deploy a new strain for a new branch)

-### Proposal: No implicit defaults

-Therefore, a radical proposal: **we won't have any implicit defaults**.
-At all.
-Strains won't magically inherit configuration values from:
-- the global properties in the `helix-config.yaml`
-- the command line
-- application (CLI) provided defaults
-- runtime (Fastly) provided defaults

-Unless you configure or reference a configuration value directly, it won't be effective.
-Unless all required configuration values are set, you won't be able to deploy or publish.

-### Proposal: Generate a usable default configuration

-The flipside of this is that in order to enable development without any upfront configuration, we need to generate a usable default configuration taking the current context into consideration.

-A default configuration should be suggested when:
-- running `hlx deploy`
+### `hlx publish`

-- running `hlx publish`
+- `hlx publish` will only update the strains that contain a package property.
-- running `hlx perf`
-- running `hlx demo`
-- outside of a CI environment

-A default configuration should be saved when:
-- running `hlx * --save`
-- running `hlx up`
+### `hlx up`

-The default configuration should have two strains:
-- `default` pointing to the git remote
-- `dev` pointing to localhost

-## Proposal: Move `url` under `condition`

-The `url` property for a strain is currently used as a shorthand for a strain matching condition (it also sets the base URL), so it would make sense to move it below `conditions`, especially considering that additional conditions may be added later.
+During local development, the simulator behaves similar to the edge, and selects the strain based on the `url` property (later  on the condition).
+In order to simulator a specific domain for testing, `hlx up` accepts a `--host` argument, which overrides the `request.host` header in the simulator.

+`hlx up` also provides a usable default configuration, in case a `helix-config.yaml` is missing.
+This config can be persisted using the `--save-config` argument.

+## Open Discussions

-## Discussion: Parallel Deployments in a CI environment
+### Parallel Deployments in a CI environment

 Concurrent deployments from a CI environment pose a hard problem at the moment:

-1. if the strain configuration cannot be modified by the deployment action, a new strain must be introduced for every new branch, prior to the creation of the branch, so that the branch can be deployed and tested
+1. if the strain configuration cannot be modified by the deployment action, a new strain must be introduced for every new branch, prior to the creation of the branch, so that the branch can be deployed, published and tested
-2. if the strain configuration can be modified by the deployment action, a new strain can be introduced, but as the `helix-config.yaml` is the single point of synchronization, deployment in one branch will automatically deactivate all strains that refer to concurrent deployments made in different branches.
-In active development, this will lead to race conditions and intermittent test failures because the strain you just deployed got "undeployed" by a build triggered in another branch.
+2. if the strain configuration can be modified by the deployment action, a new strain can be introduced, but as the `helix-config.yaml` is the single point of synchronization, publishing in one branch will automatically deactivate all strains that refer to concurrent deployments made in different branches.
+In active development, this will lead to race conditions and intermittent test failures because the strain you just published got "un-published" by a build triggered in another branch.
-3. even within one branch, making two committs in short succession will lead to the second commit tainting the deployment of the first build, with potentially misleading results.
+3. even within one branch, making two commits in short succession will lead to the second commit tainting the deployment of the first build, with potentially misleading results.
 For instance a bug fix might get attributed to the first commit because this is where testing first succeeds, although the fix was deployed in the second commit

 ### Proposal: Temporary Strains